Rick Polizzi: Early career

 Rick Polizzi was born in New Orleans, Louisiana.
 He began his career working in the production department at local television station WWL‑TV, creating commercials and public service announcements.
 Shortly thereafter he served as an on-air entertainment reporter for “PM Magazine”.
 In 1981, he relocated to Los Angeles, California, where he later graduated from the American Academy of Dramatic Arts.

 After moving to Los Angeles, Polizzi worked with production company Churchill Entertainment, which specialized in children’s and educational programming.
 He also contributed voices, dimensional animation and set-design for ABC weekend specials such as The Mouse and the Motorcycle, Ralph S. Mouse, and for the Disney Channel special Stanley and the Dinosaurs.

 The Simpsons

 Polizzi began working on Fox Television's The Simpsons in 1996 as post-production supervisor.
 He became an Animation producer shortly after.
-In this capacity he oversaw the trans-world process of delivering over 370 episodes and commercials (including layout in the U.S. and overseas animation production) and wrote some of the show’s opening “couch gag” sequences.
+In this capacity he oversaw the international process of delivering over 370 episodes and commercials (including layout in the U.S. and overseas animation production) and wrote some of the show’s opening “couch gag” sequences.
 During his tenure on the series, Polizzi won three Primetime Emmy Awards for Outstanding Animated Program.